The Best Stains for Fences

 Adding a coat of high-quality stain goes a long way to prevent wood fences from weathering.
 For this reason—and because stain also brings out the natural beauty of wood—many homeowners stain and re-stain their fences every few years or even every year.

 Exterior stains vary widely in type and color.
 Complicating matters further is that many are formulated for use on specific types of wood.
-If you’re struggling to make sense of the available options, continue reading for our top tips on choosing the best fence stain—and don’t miss our list of top favorites!
+If you’re struggling to make sense of the available options, continue reading for our top tips on choosing the best fence stain for your needs and budget—and don’t miss our roundup of favorites, below!